pepecortes/mit-C/README.md

 Started with Lab2.
 It looks easier than previous exercices.
 Perhaps I am getting used to C?
 Left in PART B.

+6/10/13
+Lab2 goes on OK.
+Segmentation fault in line 153.
+Debug displays symbol = -30 (obviously not a character) You probably have to filter out non printable characters?